david-streamlio/open-messaging-specification/specification-schema.md

 ## OpenMessaging Common UseCases

-This document lists the most of common use cases supported by OpenMessaging.
+This document lists the most common use cases supported by OpenMessaging.

 1. P2P
 2. Publish/Subscribe